pgragg/game_set_match/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/pgragg/game_set_match.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## TODO
+Title words which belong to fewer objects should be weighted more heavily, since they are more unique.
+Longer title words should be weighted more heavily.
+Commonly used words should not be considered when weighting titles (the, an, a, or, etc.)
+Users should have the option of outputting a list of indices or of matched objects.